A system of inhomogeneous NLS arising in optical media with a $\chi^{(2)}$ nonlinearity, part I : Dynamics: Abstract

 \section{Abstract}

-We study a system of inhomogeneous nonlinear Schr\"odinger equations arising in optical media with a $\chi^{(2)}$ nonlinearity whose local strength is subject to cusp-shaped spatial modulation, $\chi^{(2)}\sim |x|^{-\alpha}$ with $\alpha > 0$, which can be induced by spatially nonuniform poling.
-We first establish a vectorial Gagliardo--Nirenberg type inequality related to the system, by which we determine sufficient conditions on initial data leading to the existence of globally in time solutions of the system.
-We also provide criteria for the existence of non-radial blow-up solutions with mass-critical and mass-supercritical nonlinearities.
-By exploiting the spatial decay of the nonlinearity at infinity, we establish the non-radial energy scattering in the mass-supercritical regime for global solutions with initial data lying below a mass-energy threshold.
-We prove, by variational analysis, the existence and qualitative properties of ground states related to the system.
-The limiting behavior of positive radial ground states once $\alpha$ approaches zero is studied by means of the mountain-pass energy.
-The stability and instability of ground state standing waves are also investigated.
+We study a system of inhomogeneous nonlinear Schrödinger equations that emerge in optical media with a $\chi^{(2)}$ nonlinearity.
+This nonlinearity, whose local strength is subject to a cusp-shaped spatial modulation, $\chi^{(2)}\sim |x|^{-\alpha}$ where $\alpha > 0$, can be induced by spatially non-uniform poling.
+Our first step is to establish a vectorial Gagliardo--Nirenberg type inequality related to the system.
+This allows us to identify the necessary conditions on the initial data that lead to the existence of global in time solutions.
+By exploiting the spatial decay at infinity of the nonlinearity, we demonstrate the non-radial energy scattering in the mass-supercritical regime for global solutions.
+These solutions have initial data that lie below a mass-energy threshold, regardless of whether the system is mass-resonant or non-mass resonant.
+Lastly, we provide the criteria for the existence of non-radial blow-up solutions with mass-critical and mass-supercritical nonlinearities in both mass and non-mass resonance cases. \\ \\ Keywords: Inhomogeneous Nonlinear Schr\"odinger Equation; Global Existence; Scattering; Blow-up